Deci-AI/super-gradients/documentation/source/DetectionPredictionCustom.md

 ### Task Specific parameters

 #### Detection
-You can set default `iou` and `conf` values, which will be used when calling `model.predict()`.
+Default `iou` and `conf` values can be set, which will be used when calling `model.predict()`.
 - `iou`: IoU threshold for the non-maximum suppression (NMS) algorithm.
-If None, the default value associated with the training is used.
+If None, the default value associated with training is used.
 - `conf`: Confidence threshold.
 Predictions below this threshold are discarded.
-If None, the default value associated with the training is used.
+If None, the default value associated with training is used.

 ## Saving your processing parameters to your model
-Now that you defined all your parameters, you call `model.set_dataset_processing_params()` and then you'll be ready to use `model.predict()`
+After defining all the parameters, you can call `model.set_dataset_processing_params()` and then use `model.predict()`.
 ```python
 from super_gradients.common.object_names import Models
 from super_gradients.training import models